-And it’s what they’re serving over at Hovarda, a new Aegean restaurant from the people behind Yosma (which is, incidentally, quite possibly the best Turkish restaurant in London).
+And it’s what they’re serving over at Hovarda, a new Aegean restaurant from the people behind Yosma (which is, incidentally, one of the best Turkish restaurants in London).

-The food will include the likes of crab borek (filled filo pastry) with lemon sauce; wood fire beetroot with orange and Galomitzithra (a soft white cheese); slow-roasted lamb Kleftico (it’s like a casserole, but soooo much better) with lamb fat potatoes, oregano, and lemon; and whole grilled lobsters with homemade Greek-style pasta.
+The food includes the likes of crab borek (filled filo pastry) with lemon sauce; wood fire beetroot with orange and Galomitzithra (a soft white cheese); slow-roasted lamb Kleftico (it’s like a casserole, but soooo much better) with lamb fat potatoes, oregano, and lemon; and whole grilled lobsters with homemade Greek-style pasta.
 Which is called “eriste”…

 …if you want to Greek out.

 NOTE: Hovarda is open daily from noon till 11pm (with the bar open till 1am most nights).
 You can make a reservation on their website HERE.

 Like dining out in Soho?
 Check out our picks for the best restaurant on every street in Soho